stalniy/casl/packages/casl-vue/README.md

 </script>
 ```

-This is a bit more complicated but allows us to be explicit.
+This is a bit more verbose but allows us to be explicit.
 This works especially good with new [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html):

 ```vue
 <template>